 - 1. Invites all member States to consider undertaking a comprehensive assessment of the state of adequate shelter, affordable housing and related infrastructure, and data on gender and age, together with their national housing finance systems and existing regulatory frameworks, with a view to assessing their adequacy to meet the needs of their respective populations, particularly those of the poor, the economically weak and other vulnerable groups, from a gender and age perspective; - 2.
 Encourages all member States, including the regional ministerial conferences on housing and urban development, to establish sound and conducive frameworks and mechanisms to enable extended public and private investment in slum upgrading and prevention, affordable housing and urban development including infrastructure and basic services; - 3.
-Requests the Executive Director to continue existing efforts by the United Nations Human Settlements Programme in close consultation with international and regional financial institutions to demonstrate and disseminate models and knowledge about the importance of community-based pre-investment f HSP/GC/22/4.
+Requests the Executive Director to continue existing efforts by the United Nations Human Settlements Programme in close consultation with international and regional financial institutions to demonstrate and disseminate models and knowledge about the importance of community-based pre-investment activities and to undertake appropriate monitoring and capacity-building in this regard, particularly at the municipal level, within its work programme and budget:

-$^{\rm g}$ HSP/GC/21/5/Add.1.
+6 HSP/GC/22/4.

+7 HSP/GC21/5/Add.1.